tsgates/arch-wiki-markdown/wiki/Active_Directory_Integration.md

 > Testing Samba commands

-Try out some net commands to see if samba can communicate with AD:
+Try out some net commands to see if Samba can communicate with AD:

     # net ads info